loopnlearn/loopbuildscripts/README.md

 * You can use the unset command to stay in the same terminal
 * You can use CMD-N while in any terminal window to open a new terminal window, then switch to the new window

+## Other Apps?

+Several apps are no longer found in lnl-scripts.

+* The GlucoseDirect CGM app owner is no longer providing updates
+    * Trio has removed GlucoseDirect as a CGM option
+    * `Loop and Learn` provides customization support to add other CGM to the *Loop* app and GlucoseDirect is no longer provided as an option

+* *iAPS*
+    * The script to build *iAPS* is still found in lnl-scripts but will be removed soon
+    * The *iAPS* app should only be used by folks who are involved in keeping up with the app and willing and able to build frequently without build-script support
+    * The `Loop and Learn` Team suggest that Trio be used instead for most users